SapienzaNLP/esc/README.md

 PYTHONPATH=$(pwd) python esc/train.py --run_name fresh_escher_model --add_glosses_noise --train_path data/WSD_Evaluation_Framework/Training_Corpora/SemCor/semcor.data.xml
 ```

-All the hyperparameters are set by default to the one utilized in the paper.
+All the hyperparameters are set by default to the ones utilized in the paper.
 If you want to
 list them all just execute:
 ```bash
 PYTHONPATH=$(pwd) python esc/train.py -h